 Todd Hido is a San Francisco Bay Area-based artist whose work has been featured in Artforum, The New York Times Magazine, Eyemazing, Wired, Elephant, FOAM, and Vanity Fair.
 His photographs are in the permanent collections of the Getty, the Whitney Museum of Art, the Guggenheim Museum, New York, San Francisco Museum of Modern Art, and the Los Angeles County Museum of Art, as well as in many other public and private collections.
 He has over a dozen published books; his most recent monograph titled “Excerpts from Silver Meadows” was released in 2013, along with an innovative b-sides box set designed to function as a companion piece to his award-winning monograph in 2014.

-Whitney C. Johnson is the Deputy Director of Photography at National Geographic.
+Whitney C. Johnson is the Vice President of Visuals and Immersive Experiences at National Geographic.
 Before joining the Society in 2015, she was the Director of Photography at The New Yorker where she oversaw the photographic vision for the magazine in print, on the iPad, and at newyorker.com.
 Prior to that she worked at the Open Society Foundations.
 She has taught at Columbia University’s School of Journalism, New York University’s Tisch School of the Arts, and the International Center of Photography.